mincerafter42/mincerafter42.github.io/index.md

 layout: page
 title: Home
 ---
 Hi, I'm Vivi.
 That's short for Viatrix, and long for Vi.
 Or, the absolute shortest, **V**.
+In the <abbr title="International Phonetic Alphabet">IPA</abbr> those are written as /vijɐtɻɪks/, /vivi/, /vi/ at least in my dialect.
-I'm also known as mincerafter42 on other platforms.
+I'm also known as mincerafter42 on other platforms, so you can call me mincerafter42, mincerafter, or mince.

 My pronouns are she/her and they/them.
 To learn more about my gender, and romantic & sexual orientation, [visit the Labels page](/labels), also available in the header menu.